Tusla, the Child and Family Agency, administers the Family Resource Centre Programme.

 Tusla has advised that funding for individual Family Resource Centres can differ, depending on a range of factors, including:

 - the size and population of the catchment area,

 - the degree of economic disadvantage in the area, and

 - the existing distribution of services in the area.

-In 2017, there were 109 Family Resource Centres in receipt of funding from Tusla.
+At the end of 2017, there were 109 Family Resource Centres in receipt of funding from Tusla.
 Tusla was provided with additional funding of some €3m in 2018 for the Family Resource Centre Programme.
 This investment has enabled Tusla to expand the Programme with the inclusion of 11 additional centres, bringing the total number of Family Resource Centres to 120.
-Additional funding of up to €10,000 was also allocated to the existing 109 Family Resource Centres this year.
+Additional funding of up to €10,000 was also allocated to existing Family Resource Centres this year.